Dennis Thurman: Defensive coordinator (2013–2014)

 Thurman was named Defensive Coordinator prior to the 2013 season.
 In his first season, the Jets defense allowed 24.2 points per game against.
 Thurman's defense was sixth in the league in his final season in New York, allowing 327.2 yards per game.
 They also finished in the top five among defenses against the running game.
 Following the 2014 season, he joined Rex Ryan's coaching staff for the Buffalo Bills.

 Buffalo Bills (2015–2016)

 On January 15, 2015, Thurman was hired by new head coach Rex Ryan to serve as the defensive coordinator.
 Thurman was credited for helping cornerback Stephon Gilmore emerge.
 The Bills ranked 19th in the league in defense in his first season and 14th in 2016.
 He was fired on January 14, 2017.

 Memphis Express (2018)

 In October 2018, Thurman was named defensive coordinator for the Memphis Express of the Alliance of American Football (AAF).

+University of Hawaii (2024)

+On January 19, 2024, the University of Hawaii Rainbow Warrior football team announced that Thurman was hired as defensive coordinator and cornerbacks coach.